Some days you take a sip of coffee and want to spit it out again because it tastes off.

 The shorter the time, the finer the degree of the grind.

-This is mostly a big issue with espresso machines, but If the coffee bed is not flat, some of the coffee will have less contact with the water.
+This is mostly an issue with espresso machines that if the coffee bed is not flat, some of the coffee will have less contact with the water.
+In the worst-case, it never comes in contact with the water.

 The result is a weak and thin coffee.

-Always check that the coffee bed is neat and even.
+Therefore, you should always check that the coffee bed is neat and even.

 You adjust this easily by shaking the filter a little.

-6. Wrong temperature of the water
+6. Wrong Temperature of Water

-Too cold water produces thin and flat-tasting coffee.
+Very hot water produces bitter coffee.
+Extremely cold water produces thin and flat-tasting coffee.

 Check the temperature by holding a thermometer under the water jet at the outlet.

-The water should be between 92 °C and 96 °C.
+Ideally, the water temperature should be between 92 °C and 96 °C.

 Take the time from when it starts flowing until it ends.